 Foster Elementary has been under-performing for years.
 Their focus seems to be more on the budget than the children.
 I've seen nothing compelling new or innovative to keep the attention and curiosity of the students.
 Many of the teachers have been there for awhile and their practices are dated and they are set in their ways.
 In the student handbook candy is discouraged but if you turn in your free/reduced lunch form on time you get a piece of candy...that's bullying and they can't even see it!
 My son was upset because I refused to fill out that info.
 I'm just glad it's his last year there.
 Good luck if your child is headed there don't expect him/her to get any smarter.

 Foster Elementary School is a public elementary school in San Diego.
-The principal of Foster Elementary School is David Downey, who can be contacted at email@example.com.
-412 students go to Foster Elementary School and identify mostly as Multiracial, Filipino, and Hispanic.
-21% of the Foster Elementary School students are "limited in English proficiency."
-67% of the 412 students here have subsidized lunches.
-The student to teacher ratio at Foster Elementary School is 16:1.
+The principal of Foster Elementary School is Karla Shiminski, whose e-mail is firstname.lastname@example.org.
+412 students attend Foster Elementary School and identify as Asian; Hispanic; and White, non-Hispanic.
+20% of the Foster Elementary School students are "limited in English proficiency."
+58% of the 412 students here are paying reduced lunch prices.
+The ratio of students to teachers at Foster Elementary School is 16:1.
 Marvin Elementary School is one of the nearest elementary schools.